imohitmayank/a_lazy_data_science_guide/docs/machine_learning/genaidetection.md

 ### Classification

 - Classification models can be trained to detect AI generated audio.
 The methodology could vary from end-to-end *(input: audio, output: class)* to feature based *(input: audio features, output: class)*.
-End-to-end classifiers can be trained using a labeled dataset of AI generated audio and human generated audio.
-But they are quite difficult to scale as audio come in different size and shape and it could be difficult to train the model or inference without compromising latency.
+Classifiers can be trained using a labeled dataset of AI generated audio and human generated audio.
+End-to-end classifiers are quite difficult to scale as audio come in different size and shape and it could be problematic to train the model or run inference without compromising latency.
 Feature based classifiers are more common and easier to scale.
 The features could be extracted using different techniques like MFCC, Chroma, Mel Spectrogram, etc. The classification model could be a simple machine learning based or a complex deep learning based.

 !!!
 Hint
     Some examples are Resemble Detect [6], [PlayHT's AI Audio Detection](https://play.ht/voice-classifier-detect-ai-voices/), etc. Use case specific models can also be trained, one such example is [Twilio's Answering Machine Detection model](https://www.twilio.com/docs/voice/answering-machine-detection).